priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 **Description** :

 1.Message Dispatch API behave same as Message Send API, but used by Application Admin.

-2. Application Admin can send Message on behalf of one user to another user on back date also.
+2.Application Admin can send Message on behalf of one user to another user on back date also.
 (Used for data migration from your Server to Applozic Sever)

 **Method Type**: POST